ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### IPFS HTTP Gateways

-HTTP Gateways allow applications that do not support or implement the IPFS protocol to interact with nodes on the IPFS network.
-There are multiple types of HTTP gateways, each optimized for specific tasks, and other factors like security and performance.
-Examples include:
+HTTP Gateways allow applications that do not support or implement all IPFS subsystems to fetch data from the IPFS network using an HTTP interface.
+In its simplest form, a gateway is an IPFS Node that also exposes an [HTTP Gateway API](https://github.com/ipfs/specs/blob/main/http-gateways/README.md)"

 - _<VueCustomTooltip label="An IPFS HTTP Gateway that can fetch data from the IPFS network using the HTTP GET method." underlined multiline is-small is-right>Read-only</VueCustomTooltip>_
 - _<VueCustomTooltip label="An IPFS HTTP Gateway that can write data to the IPFS network using the HTTP POST, PUT and DELETE methods." underlined multiline is-small is-right>Writeable</VueCustomTooltip>_